Aragornian/EETB_2412/README.md

 # Mentor-Xpedition-Script
-Some scripts for Mentor Xpedition Automation
+Some scripts for Mentor Xpedition Layout Automation